There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The second type of character were the antagonists, who quickly tried to take charge, and claim power to save their own skin, no matter the cost.
 These characters were obviously important, because they were the threat that the other characters had to overcome.
 The last type of character were the relatable characters.
 These were similar to victims, as they were protagonists, but these were the characters who actually did something other than just being bodies for the antagonists to kill.
 These characters were important because they gave the audience characters to root for.
 Each character type played an important part of this movie, and the cast did a good job—considering what they had to work with—of making these characters believable, despite the ridiculous situation they were in.

 Con: Gets Old Quick (-6pts)

 The filmmakers had a premise that pulled me in, but they did little to maintain my interest.
-There is plenty of violence, but that is about it.
-This makes the premise feel old pretty quickly, which is not made any better by the fact that the story progresses exactly as you would expect it to.
-They had a good concept, but I got the impression that the filmmakers overestimated the premise that they had, as they did not try to deliver a more compelling story.
-They simply thought that the premise would be good enough on its own, but it was not.
+There was plenty of violence, but that was about it.
+This made the premise feel old pretty quickly, which was not made any better by the fact that the story progressed exactly as you would expect it to.
+The filmmakers had a good concept, but I got the impression that they overestimated the premise that they had, as they did not try to deliver a compelling story.
+They simply thought the premise would be good enough on its own—at maintaining interest—but it was not.